The "common" ash

 - Oregon ash (Fraxinus latifolia)

-Note: The ash is not related to the rowan.
+Note: The ash tree is not related to the rowan tree.

-Ash wood is known for its hardness, elasticity and toughness.
-Therefore, economically speaking, it is one of the most versatile and important domestic wood species.
+Ash wood is known for its hardness, elasticity, and toughness.
+Therefore, from an economic perspective, it is one of the most versatile and important native wood species.

 - Furniture